What is Trauma?

 Having a more negative outlook in general.
 Difficulty feeling safe or trusting other people.
 Poor self-esteem or blaming yourself for what happened.
 Isolating yourself.
 Zoning out or feeling disconnected.
 Feeling sad, guilty, angry, irritable, or numb, and having a hard time feeling good.
 Individuals may also experience moral injury (the sense that you have betrayed your morals or values) or survivor's guilt (the belief that a bad thing should have happened to you instead of someone else).

 Always being on guard or vigilant.
 Being jumpy or easily startled.
 Having a hard time managing anger.
 Trouble focusing and difficulty getting a good night's sleep.
-These can manifest in the body, like through headaches, high blood pressure, stomach problems and/or chronic pain.

 Trauma & PTSD Services